sefcom/FrozenNode-nodeRequireResolver/README.md

 Known TODO:
 1. Handle require('require-all').
 While doing research on require loops I learned about this.
-2. Closure Compiler has trouble with certain files.
-Can't find exact message but basically it says "Can not convert from ES6".
-I plan to use "babel" on files that it does this with.
-In fact this update was so I could use the babel complied code to see if it fixed anything.
-(Particularly --nodejs_source)
-3. Test that extras are left on with my Global Variables Changes that would be nice:
+2. Test that extras are left on with my Global Variables (They appear to be, but I have not tested methodically) Changes that would be nice:
-1. Adding more options (and useful options)
+1. Allow settings to be set by a config file
 2. Make prepender apart of the process (made a python file)
 3. Little more dynamic

 Currently (FOR THESIS RUNNING PROCESS) probably will make bash script or something.
-For each project (run through bable)
-For each project's main node code java -jar closure-compiler.jar --module_resolution NODE --js <original_file_absLoc> --js_output_file <output_absLoc> --formatting PRETTY_PRINT --require_resolve_log_location <log_absLoc> --reset_rrl true
+For each project's main node code java -jar closure-compiler.jar --module_resolution NODE --js <original_file_absLoc> --js_output_file <output_absLoc> --formatting PRETTY_PRINT --compilation_level WHITESPACE_ONLY --language_out ECMASCRIPT_2015 --require_resolve_log_location <log_absLoc> --reset_rrl true
   python varPrepender.py <output_absLoc>